The Art of Piano Refinishing

 Flattening paste reduces the glossiness of the finish by adding particles inside the top coats that reflect light at different angles and absorb light.
 The more particles added to the finish, the less glossy the finish appears.
 This provides a measurable degree of sheen (glossiness).
 This method, albeit quicker and easier, does not allow the finish to reach its full potential.

-The hand-rubbed technique of piano refinishing requires the refinisher to start with a clear, gloss lacquer and let each coat of lacquer cure and hand-sand the finish completely smooth before adding an additional coat.
+The hand-rubbed technique of piano refinishing requires the refinisher to start with a clear, gloss lacquer.
+Each coat of lacquer is allowed to cure and it is then sanded smooth before the next coat is applied.
 This process is repeated until the desired thickness is reached.
 The finish is then hand-polished and rubbed out to the desired sheen.
 The result is a completely smooth and clear finish that has no particles suspended in it to reduce the clarity.

-The hand-rubbed style of finish is the technique that the Steinway & Sons factory utilizes and is time tested.
-However it requires more labor and good technique due to the additional steps required.
+The hand-rubbed style of finish is the technique that the Steinway & Sons factory uses and is time-tested.
+However, it requires much more labor and good technique due to the additional steps required.
 The hand rubbed finish method allows for much more control over the final look and the ability to conduct repairs in the future.
 This is the process we have chosen to utilize here at Chupp’s Piano Service.

 What’s the Difference?